Kimco Realty (NYSE:KIM) PT Raised to $27.00

-Kimco Realty (NYSE:KIM) had its price target raised by investment analysts at Truist Securities from $25.00 to $27.00 in a report issued on Friday, Stock Target Advisor reports.
-The brokerage currently has a “buy” rating on the real estate investment trust’s stock.
-Truist Securities’ target price would indicate a potential upside of 17.70% from the stock’s current price.
+Kimco Realty (NYSE:KIM) had its price target upped by Truist from $25.00 to $27.00 in a report issued on Friday, The Fly reports.
+Truist currently has a buy rating on the real estate investment trust’s stock.

-A number of other analysts have also issued reports on the company.
-BTIG Research restated a “hold” rating on shares of Kimco Realty in a report on Sunday, September 26th.
-Wolfe Research assumed coverage on shares of Kimco Realty in a research note on Thursday, September 23rd.
-They issued a “market perform” rating and a $24.00 price target on the stock.
-Citigroup upped their price target on shares of Kimco Realty from $26.00 to $28.00 and gave the stock a “buy” rating in a research note on Thursday, December 2nd.
-Morgan Stanley upped their price target on shares of Kimco Realty from $25.00 to $26.00 and gave the stock an “overweight” rating in a research note on Thursday, August 19th.
-Finally, Barclays assumed coverage on shares of Kimco Realty in a research note on Wednesday, September 1st.
-They issued an “overweight” rating and a $27.00 price target on the stock.
-Three analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $24.22.
+Several other brokerages also recently issued reports on KIM.
+Citigroup lifted their price objective on Kimco Realty from $26.00 to $28.00 and gave the stock a buy rating in a research report on Thursday, December 2nd.
+Barclays began coverage on Kimco Realty in a research report on Wednesday, September 1st.
+They set an overweight rating and a $27.00 price objective for the company.
+Evercore ISI upgraded Kimco Realty from an in-line rating to an outperform rating and boosted their price target for the company from $24.00 to $26.00 in a report on Monday, November 22nd.
+Stifel Nicolaus upgraded Kimco Realty from a hold rating to a buy rating and boosted their price target for the company from $25.50 to $27.00 in a report on Monday, November 22nd.
+Finally, Wolfe Research began coverage on Kimco Realty in a report on Thursday, September 23rd.
+They issued a market perform rating and a $24.00 price target for the company.
+Three research analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
+According to MarketBeat, Kimco Realty currently has a consensus rating of Buy and a consensus price target of $24.77.

+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, December 23rd.
+Shareholders of record on Thursday, December 9th will be given a $0.17 dividend.
+The ex-dividend date of this dividend is Wednesday, December 8th.
+This represents a $0.68 dividend on an annualized basis and a yield of 2.96%.
+Kimco Realty’s payout ratio is currently 35.60%.

-In other news, CAO Paul Westbrook sold 4,000 shares of the firm’s stock in a transaction dated Friday, November 19th.
-The stock was sold at an average price of $23.81, for a total value of $95,240.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Company insiders own 2.90% of the company’s stock.
+In other Kimco Realty news, CAO Paul Westbrook sold 4,000 shares of the company’s stock in a transaction dated Friday, November 19th.
+The shares were sold at an average price of $23.81, for a total value of $95,240.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Corporate insiders own 2.90% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in KIM.
-BlackRock Inc. lifted its stake in shares of Kimco Realty by 37.5% in the third quarter.
-BlackRock Inc. now owns 52,508,515 shares of the real estate investment trust’s stock valued at $1,089,554,000 after buying an additional 14,314,407 shares during the period.
-Cohen & Steers Inc. lifted its stake in shares of Kimco Realty by 40.0% in the third quarter.
-Cohen & Steers Inc. now owns 37,673,703 shares of the real estate investment trust’s stock valued at $781,851,000 after buying an additional 10,765,132 shares during the period.
-PGGM Investments lifted its stake in Kimco Realty by 449.9% during the third quarter.
-PGGM Investments now owns 7,146,374 shares of the real estate investment trust’s stock worth $148,287,000 after purchasing an additional 5,846,906 shares during the period.
-Resolution Capital Ltd lifted its stake in Kimco Realty by 42.0% during the second quarter.
-Resolution Capital Ltd now owns 19,180,185 shares of the real estate investment trust’s stock worth $399,907,000 after purchasing an additional 5,676,364 shares during the period.
-Finally, Deutsche Bank AG lifted its stake in Kimco Realty by 71.4% during the third quarter.
-Deutsche Bank AG now owns 13,093,672 shares of the real estate investment trust’s stock worth $271,693,000 after purchasing an additional 5,455,190 shares during the period.
-Institutional investors and hedge funds own 69.09% of the company’s stock.
+A number of large investors have recently bought and sold shares of KIM.
+MUFG Americas Holdings Corp raised its stake in shares of Kimco Realty by 43.2% in the 3rd quarter.
+MUFG Americas Holdings Corp now owns 1,432 shares of the real estate investment trust’s stock valued at $30,000 after purchasing an additional 432 shares in the last quarter.
+Mitsubishi UFJ Trust & Banking Corp raised its stake in shares of Kimco Realty by 0.4% in the 3rd quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 111,968 shares of the real estate investment trust’s stock valued at $2,323,000 after purchasing an additional 461 shares in the last quarter.
+Murphy Pohlad Asset Management LLC raised its stake in shares of Kimco Realty by 0.3% in the 3rd quarter.
+Murphy Pohlad Asset Management LLC now owns 178,600 shares of the real estate investment trust’s stock valued at $3,705,000 after purchasing an additional 500 shares in the last quarter.
+Allworth Financial LP raised its stake in shares of Kimco Realty by 53.4% in the 3rd quarter.
+Allworth Financial LP now owns 1,566 shares of the real estate investment trust’s stock valued at $32,000 after purchasing an additional 545 shares in the last quarter.
+Finally, Northwestern Mutual Wealth Management Co. raised its stake in shares of Kimco Realty by 7.4% in the 2nd quarter.
+Northwestern Mutual Wealth Management Co. now owns 8,362 shares of the real estate investment trust’s stock valued at $174,000 after purchasing an additional 577 shares in the last quarter.
+69.09% of the stock is owned by institutional investors.

 Kimco Realty Company Profile